Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 FROM retail_sample_data.sales_fact_offload_v);
 ```

-Rerun your sales over time report to analyze all the sales data, not just the most recent year.
+Run the sales report again to analyze all the sales data, not just the most recent year:

 ```sql